karolceron/facets/README.md

 [![DOI](https://zenodo.org/badge/522530874.svg)](https://zenodo.org/badge/latestdoi/522530874)

-script: Example of the code used to perform the analysis of the paper
+scripts 1 - 5: Example of the code used to perform the analysis of the paper

+/package: Necessary package version to perform the analysis

-/data: Example of data used to run the example code
+/data: Data used to run the codes

+/occurrence_data: Merged database of anuran distribution (Georeferenced data curated plus our own sampling in Mato Grosso do Sul state)